jcreamer898/js-architecture-23rd-century/slides/content/index.md

 * Always bet on JavaScript
 * Single page applications get huge
 * Need to organize code better

+???

+One way to help organization is by separating into logical groups/modules

 ---
 class: center, middle